Biology (BIOL)

 BIOL 141P.
 Introductory Biology: Biochemistry, Cell Biology and Molecular Genetics.
 1 Unit.

-The first course in a four-course introductory sequence (BIOL 141P, BIOL 142P, BIOL 243Q and BIOL 244) that meets the introductory Biology requirement for science majors and satisfies the General Education 'P' requirement.
+This course is for science majors and students interested in the health professions.
+For students majoring in Biology, Aquatic and Marine Biology, or Molecular and Cellular Biology it is part of a four-course introductory sequence (BIOL 141P, BIOL 142P, BIOL 243Q and BIOL 244) that meets the introductory Biology requirement for science majors and satisfies the General Education 'P' requirement.
 Primary topics include the molecules of life, organelle function, mitosis and meiosis, and DNA function and repair.
 There are three hours of lecture and three hours of laboratory per week.
 This course is prerequisite for all 300- and 400-level biology courses except BIOL 310 and the Junior Seminars.

 BIOL 142P.
 Introductory Biology: Animal and Plant Physiology.
 1 Unit.

-The second course in a four-course introductory sequence (BIOL 141P, BIOL 142P, BIOL 243Q and BIOL 244) that meets the introductory Biology requirement for science majors and satisfies the General Education `P’ requirement.
+This course is for science majors and students interested in the health professions.
+For students majoring in Biology, Aquatic and Marine Biology, or Molecular and Cellular Biology it is part of a four-course introductory sequence (BIOL 141P, BIOL 142P, BIOL 243Q and BIOL 244) that meets the introductory Biology requirement for science majors and satisfies the General Education `P’ requirement.
 Primary topics include the structure and function of organ systems in animals, and plant growth and reproduction.
 There are three hours of lecture and three hours of laboratory per week.
 This course is prerequisite for all upper-division biology courses except BIOL 310 and the Junior Seminars.

 BIOL 180.
 Biology Elective.
 0.75 to 1 Units.